rpollack/baseball-team-similarity/README.md

 Adapted from Bill James' Similarity Scores method.
 Uses Lahman's Baseball Database (http://www.seanlahman.com/baseball-archive/statistics/)

-Starts with 1000 points between each team
+Starts with 1000 points between each team.
 For offense, we then subtract:
 	1 point for every difference of 10 runs scored.
 The reason is that every 10 runs is roughly one win.
-	1 point for every 1 strikeout
+	1 point for every difference of one strikeout
-	1 point for every 1 walk
+	1 point for every difference of one walk
-	1 point for every 1 home run
+	1 point for every one home run
+	1 point for every one stolen base

 For defense, we then subtract:
 	1 point for every difference of 10 runs allowed.
 Same reason as above for the runs scored.
-	1 point for every 1 strikeout allowed
+	1 point for every one strikeout allowed
-	1 point for every 1 walk allowed
+	1 point for every one walk allowed
-	1 point for every 1 home run allowed
+	1 point for every one home run allowed

 All calculations are made using a 162-game equivalent season.